Cyb3rWard0g/infosec-well-done/README.md

-# infosec-well-done
+# InfoSec Well-Done

-A few quick recipes for those that do not have much time during the day
+A few quick recipes for those that do not have much time during the day like me.